cometbft/cometbft/UPGRADING.md

 ### Config Changes

-* A new config field, `BootstrapPeers` has been introduced as a means of adding a list of addresses to the address book upon initializing a node.
-This is an alternative to `PersistentPeers`. `PersistentPeers` should be only used for nodes that you want to keep a constant connection with i.e. sentry nodes
 * The field `Version` in the mempool section has been removed.
 The priority mempool (what was called version `v1`) has been removed (see below), thus there is only one implementation of the mempool available (what was called